 If you see someone with a pet monkey, it's easy to think how cute they are and that maybe you'd like one as a pet.
 But the reality of having a primate as an exotic pet may not be so beguiling.
 Keeping one can be quite challenging, and it can require decades of constant care, from making special foods to changing diapers.

-Kinds of Monkeys Kept as Pets
+Monkeys That Are Kept as Pets

-- Capuchin - This little primate is often seen in movies and television and is famous for its small size and mischevious nature.
+- Capuchin: This little primate is often seen in movies and television and is famous for its small size and mischevious nature.
 They are highly intelligent, territorial, and will live up to years in captivity.
-That's 40 years of diapers in case you didn't realize they don't learn to use the toilet.
+That's 40 years of diapers, in case you didn't realize they don't learn to use the toilet.